-Bright & Early ND uses a block system approach which incorporates four levels, or steps, to quality.
-Each of the Bright & Early ND Steps to Quality focuses on one component of care and is composed of a consistent set of indicators that measure the program's continuous quality improvement practices.
-The Bright & Early ND Steps to Quality build upon each other to create a program that maximizes a child's readiness for school and life.
-Use our research-based Quality Ratings to spot programs that go above and beyond to prepare children for school and life.
+Bright & Early ND uses a block system approach which incorporates four standards, or steps, to quality.
+Each of the Bright & Early ND Steps to Quality focuses on one component of care and is composed of a consistent set of quality indicators that measure the program's practices.
+The Bright & Early ND Steps to Quality build upon each other to create a framework for continuous quality improvement.
+The outcome is a program that maximizes a child's readiness for school, work, and life.
+Use our research-based Quality Ratings to spot programs that go above and beyond for the children in their care.

 Step 3 Quality Rated programs continue to meet the requirements of Steps 1 and 2, and provide meaningful activities and experiences that build upon children's strengths and development.
-They use a curriculum to plan activities and guide teaching practices which align to the North Dakota Early Learning Standards.
+They use a curriculum to plan activities and guide teaching practices which align to the North Dakota Early Learning Standards (PDF, 16 KB).
 In addition, they implement an observation-based assessment system to ensure children are making progress toward the goals outlined in their curriculum.

-Step 4 Quality Assured programs continue to meet the requirements of Steps 1–3, and have fostered relationships that support and emphasize children’s interests, motivations, and points of view.
-All Children benefit from being in warm, supportive environments where they can take risks, learn new things and develop strong relationships with their caregivers and peers.
+Step 4 Quality Assured programs continue to meet the requirements of Steps 1–3, and foster relationships that support and emphasize children’s interests, motivations, and points of view.
+All children benefit from being in warm, supportive environments where they can take risks, learn new things and develop strong relationships with their caregivers and peers.
 When children experience high-quality interactions, they are better prepared for school, work, and life.